Skip to Content

 Cocoa butter

-Chocolate is made with cocoa butter which is what gives it hat smooth texture as it melts in your mouth.
-Adding pure cocoa butter to hot, melted candy melts will instantly make the mixture much more liquid and smooth.
+Chocolate is made with cocoa butter, which is what gives it that smooth texture as it melts in your mouth.

 5 – Oils